Since 2013, helping to protect the health of women, babies and the most vulnerable.

 Our Work in Myanmar

 This project aims to improve health outcomes by increasing the availability and quality of equitable maternal, newborn and child health (MNCH) and tuberculosis services for the poor and most vulnerable populations, who in turn demand high-quality services.
-Funded by the U.S. Agency for International Development, the Essential Health Project will dramatically increase access to, equitable utilization of, and effective demand for high-quality MNCH services, in collaboration with the Myanmar Ministry of Health and Sports, the private sector, civil society and ethnic health organizations.
+Funded by the U.S. Agency for International Development, the Essential Health Services Project will dramatically increase access to, equitable utilization of, and effective demand for high-quality MNCH services, in collaboration with the Myanmar Ministry of Health and Sports, the private sector, civil society and ethnic health organizations.
 Townships will be prepared to work with communities to effectively steward the health care system at township levels and below, ensuring a pro-poor focus.